Foreclosure Process and Laws in Utah

 • who you can contact to find out about getting a loan modification or other foreclosure relief, and

 Utah law also provides borrowers with specific rights during the loss mitigation process, like the right to a single point of contact while seeking an alternative to foreclosure.
 Before the expiration of the three-month period described below, you may apply directly with the single point of contact for any available foreclosure relief.
-(Utah Code Ann. § 57-1-24.3).
+(Utah Code § 57-1-24.3 (2025).)
+This information might be combined with the breach letter.

 Notice of the Foreclosure in Utah